mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 different optimizations and custom kernels for each of these cases and tested them all, and much like all of Phase 1 the gains are insignificant vs. the work done on larger regions.
 Again, I've left them all out in favor of simplicity.

+If the case equivalence optimization is enabled, discussed below, the big regions are sorted by Zero/Free colors.
+This allows us to generate ACr for multiple regions at once and share them well.
+A fixed-sized ACr buffer is used to keep memory bounded, and the buffer is filled eagerly.

-All big regions are handled in chunks of 256 at a time, and currently processed in order from smallest to largest.
+All big regions are handled in chunks of 256 at a time.
 A simple kernel `nextGuessForRegions` is launched which uses the region size to decide which kernels to use to search for the best next guess.
+Only the regions which have an ACr generated are processed, and once those are done we iterate and build more ACr, and keep going with the next group of big regions until they're all done.

 The main kernel, `subsettingAlgosKernel`, is launched when no other optimization can be performed and we must consider every codeword in $AC$ as a possible next guess.
 This is launched with maximum parallelism and is specialized for GPU occupancy based on the size of the region (and thus PS).
 See the discussion of subset sizes below for more details.

-Each thread considers a single codeword from $AC$ and does the work to score it against every codeword in $PS$ (aka $R_i$) to accumulate subset sizes.
+Each thread considers a single codeword from $AC$ (or $AC_r} and does the work to score it against every codeword in
+$PS$ (aka $R_i$) to accumulate subset sizes.
 The thread's codeword is given a rank based on the algorithm being run (Knuth, Most Parts, etc.), and that rank is used by each thread block to reduce a single best guess for the block.
 Each block deposits the per-block best guess into temporary global GPU memory, and a reduction kernel, `reduceBestGuess`, is used to reduce these to the single best guess.
 This is written to $N_{i+1}$ in parallel by the reduction threads.

-If the region size is less than or equal to to the total number of possible scores then we have the opportunity to perform the fully discriminating optimization discussed below.
+If the region size is less than or equal to the total number of possible scores then we have the opportunity to perform the fully discriminating optimization discussed below.
 The `fullyDiscriminatingOpt` kernel is launched for these regions with just 32 threads.
 Each thread considers a single codeword from $PS$ and does the work to score it against every other codeword in $PS$, computing the number of subsets.
 If a codeword is found which fully discriminates the possibilities in $PS$ then that is